cesar-douady/open-lmake/doc/src/rules.md

 - How inheritance is handled:
   - None: (ignore values from base classes)
-  - Python: (normal Python processing)
+  - python: (normal python processing)
   - Combine: (Combine inherited values and currently defined one).
 - The type.
 - The default value.